niharikapattabhi/Satellite-Trajectories-Under-Perturbed-Potentials/README.md

 The rest of the project directory may contain various experimental codes and files that were developed during the research and development process.
 These experimental codes may include failed attempts, alternative approaches, or exploratory analyses.
 While these codes may not be part of the final project implementation, they may provide valuable insights into the project's evolution.

 Please note that the codes in this project may not be perfect, and some results might be questionable or incorrect.
-However, this project is a part of my ongoing learning journey, and I am committed to improving and refining both the code and its results as I continue to learn and grow.
+However, this project is a part of my ongoing learning journey, and I am committed to improving and refining the code and its results as I continue to learn and grow.

 ## Getting Started